Program for Writing and Rhetoric

 WRTG 3040 (3) Writing on Business and Society

 Through selected reading and writing assignments, students examine ethical and social issues in the context of business decision-making processes.
-Focuses on critical thinking, analytical writing and oral presentation.
-Taught as a writing workshop, the course emphasizes effective communication with professional and non-technical audiences.
+Focuses on critical thinking, revision, analytical writing and oral presentation.
+Taught as a writing seminar, the course emphasizes effective communication with professional and non-technical audiences.
 Department enforced prerequisite: WRTG 1150 or equivalent (completion of lower-division writing requirement).

 Repeatable: Repeatable for up to 6.00 total credit hours.